g27182818/CanDLE/README.md

 pip install tqdm
 ```

-To finalize the setup run the `make mappers.py` file to save important files to create `ToilDataset` objects:
+To finalize the setup, run the `make mappers.py` file to save important files to create `ToilDataset` objects:

 ```bash
 python make_mappers.py
 ```

-## Running a single classification experiment
+## Running a single CanDLE classification experiment

 You can train and test CanDLE and change its main parameters using the `one_exp.sh` file.
 First change the mode to excecutable: